-The sub-fund will encourage the incorporation of sustainability into the political decisions of governments, supranational debtors and/or governmental agencies, giving preference to governments, supranational debtors and/or governmental agencies with a higher ESG score, and will encourage the mitigation of climate change, giving preference to governments, supranational debtors and/or governmental agencies with a lower carbon intensity, with the goal of achieving a pre-set carbon intensity target.
-The sub-fund will also support sustainable development by including governments, supranational debtors and/or governmental agencies that contribute to the UN Sustainable Development Goals.
+The sub-fund will encourage the incorporation of sustainability into the political decisions of governments, supranational debtors and/or governmental agencies, giving preference to governments, supranational debtors and/or governmental agencies with a higher ESG score, and will encourage the mitigation of climate change, giving preference to governments, supranational debtors and/or governmental agencies with a lower greenhouse gas intensity, with the goal of achieving a pre-set greenhouse gas intensity target.
+The sub-fund will also support sustainable development by including issuers that contribute to the UN Sustainable Development Goals.
+The sub-fund also undertakes to invest a minimum proportion of the portfolio in bonds financing green and/or social projects

-More detailed information on the specific objectives of this sub-fund in relation to ESG score, carbon intensity and the UN Sustainable Development Goals is available in the summary table shown in the section entitled 'What environmental and/or social characteristics are promoted par this financial product?'.
+More detailed information on the specific objectives of this sub-fund in relation to ESG score, greenhouse gas intensity, sustainable investment Goals and bonds financing green and/or social projects are available in the summary table shown in the section entitled 'What environmental and/or social characteristics are promoted par this financial product?'.